Welcome to today's edition of the Rush 24-7 podcast.

 The Wall Street Journal had more details on the breakdown.

-After a final farewell early in the week at the Revolutionary Square in Havana, the former president's remains placed in a small glass-encased casket, began moving east in a cross-country cortege through towns, cities, and listless countryside.
+After a final farewell, early in the week at the Revolutionary Square in Havana, the former president's remains, placed in a small glass-encased casket, began moving east in a cross-country cortege through towns, cities, and listless countryside.

-The state called it the caravan of liberty.
+The state called it the Caravan of Liberty.

 The world comes here for free health care.

-Maybe pictures of Sean Penn and Beyonce in tears.
+Maybe pictures of Sean Penn and Beyoncé in tears.

 It's a top of the Batista regime.